In the guide

 Possible impact of the disease

 Highly pathogenic avian influenza can cause severe disease in susceptible birds.
 Low pathogenic avian influenza generally causes mild disease or no disease at all.

 All bird species are thought to be susceptible to avian influenza.
 Migratory birds such as wild ducks and geese can carry the viruses, often without symptoms of illness, and show the greatest resistance to infection.
 However, domestic poultry flocks are particularly vulnerable to epidemics of a rapid, severe and fatal form of the disease.

-Legislation and processes for management of the disease are different depending on the circumstances of the outbreak - for example, whether the high pathogenic strain H5N1 is confirmed in poultry, other captive birds or wild birds, and whether the disease occurs at a farm, slaughterhouse or border inspection post.
+Legislation and processes for management of the disease are different, depending on the circumstances of the outbreak - for example, whether highly pathogenic avian influenza is confirmed in poultry, other captive birds or wild birds, and whether the disease occurs at a farm, slaughterhouse or border inspection post.

 The severity depends upon the strain of virus and the type of bird infected.
 Birds infected with highly pathogenic avian influenza may die suddenly or show a range of clinical signs.

 Individual birds with highly pathogenic avian influenza may show the following symptoms:

 - nervous signs (tremors and incoordination)

 - haemorrhages on the hock (lower part of leg)